rcristofari/elephant-tools/README.md

 A set of python tools to explore the Myanmar Elephant Project demographic dataset at University of Turku.

 **INSTALL**

 Everything will be easier if you start by installing Anaconda (or Miniconda) for Python3 (version 3.5 or later) from the Anaconda website: https://www.anaconda.com/download/#linux
 Then install the following dependencies (if not yet matched): scipy, numpy, pymysql, ete3, etetoolkit, PILLOW.
 If using Anaconda, open your terminal (or cmd.exe on Windows) and enter:

 **conda install -c scipy numpy pymysql etetoolkit ete3 PILLOW**

 Then proceed to download the module.
-If on OSX or Linux, use:
+If in OSX or Linux, use:

 **git clone https://github.com/rcristofari/elephant-tools.git**

+In Windows, if you do not have git installed, just download using the direct download link.

 Then move to the download directory in your terminal: